On Neurodivergence and Otherness

 Peripheral nervous system branches out from central nervous system to reach every part of the body.
 Cleveland Clinic

 Sensory receptors help us make sense of the world.
-In response to stimuli—from within the body (interoception) or the surrounding environment (exteroception) — sensory receptors convert stimuli into nerve impulses (neurons) and transmit them up the chain.
+In response to stimuli — both from within the body (interoception) and from the surrounding environment (exteroception) — sensory receptors convert stimuli into nerve impulses (neurons) and transmit them up the chain.
 The brain receives, sorts, interprets, and returns transmission via nerve fibers back to the source for an appropriate response — or no response.

 Sensory receptors are located in our sense organs — ears, eyes, mouth, nose, skin — in the tissues and organs of our peripheral nervous system (PNS), and in the brain and spinal cord of our central nervous system (CNS).
 Different types of stimuli are sensed by different types of receptors — including in body systems responsible for senses we rarely consider: balance and movement, temperature and pain.